 Josh is an NSF-funded postdoctoral research fellow at Princeton University’s Office of Population Research and an academic year visiting scholar in sociology at Harvard University.
-His scholarly interests encompass social stratification, international migration and immigrant incorporation, race/ethnicity, and health.
-Josh’s current research investigates how changing patterns of international migration can both disrupt and reinforce social inequality in sending and receiving contexts.
+Josh uses advanced computational methods and in-depth qualitative interviews to better understand and predict patterns of economic inequality, international migration, and health.

 In 2018, Josh received his PhD in Sociology from the University of North Carolina at Chapel Hill where he was a predoctoral trainee at the Carolina Population Center and co-directed an interdisciplinary working group on international migration and immigrant incorporation.
-Josh’s research has been funded by the National Science Foundation, the National Institutes of Health, UNC’s Institute for the Study of the Americas, and the UNC Graduate School.
+Josh’s research has been funded by the National Science Foundation, the National Institutes of Health, UNC’s Institute for the Study of the Americas, the UNC Graduate School, and the Copenhagen Business School.
 In 2017, Josh received the Odum Award for research excellence from the Sociology Department at UNC.
 He also served as an Associate Editor of Social Forces.